Burson (company): Operations

 BCW (Burson Cohn & Wolfe) was the world's third-largest public relations firm by revenue, as of 2018.
+According to PRovoke Media, the merger with Hill & Knowlton in 2024 made the newly formed Burson a top two global PR firm.
 It employed more than 4,000 people in 42 countries as of 2019.
-BCW is part of the BCW Group, whose brands include: AxiCom, BWR, Direct Impact, GCI Health, HZ, PSB, Prime Policy Group, and Goodfuse.
+The company is the flagship brand in the Burson Group, whose brands include: AxiCom, Buchanan Communications, GCI Health, and Hill & Knowlton.